VCE Ancient History · Units 1–4

 VCE Ancient History Unit 3: Ancient Greece — Flashcards & Quiz

-Unit 3 of VCE Ancient History examines Ancient Greece — the civilisation that produced democracy, philosophy, drama and some of history’s most decisive military conflicts.
-These flashcards cover Athenian democracy and its evolution under Cleisthenes and Pericles, the Spartan military state, the Persian Wars (Marathon, Thermopylae, Salamis, Plataea), the Peloponnesian War between Athens and Sparta, and the philosophical traditions of Socrates, Plato and Aristotle.
-Every card is aligned to the VCAA Study Design.
+Unit 3 of VCE Ancient History examines Ancient Greece — the civilisation that produced democracy, philosophy, drama and some of history's most decisive military conflicts.
+These 20 free flashcards and 20 true/false quiz questions cover the evolution of Athenian democracy from Solon and Cleisthenes to Ephialtes and Pericles, the Spartan mixed constitution and the agoge, the Persian Wars (Marathon, Thermopylae, Salamis, Plataea), the transformation of the Delian League into an Athenian empire, the Peloponnesian War, Athenian Golden Age culture (the Parthenon, tragedy, comedy), philosophy from the Pre-Socratics to Aristotle, the roles of women in Athens and Sparta, and the major literary and archaeological sources historians use to reconstruct the period.
+Every card is aligned to the VCAA VCE Ancient History Study Design for Unit 3 and reinforces the source analysis, named evidence and historiographical engagement required in SACs and the external examination.

 Sample Flashcards